ibm-cloud-docs/BlockStorage/faqs.md

 2. Click **Storage** > **{{site.data.keyword.blockstorageshort}}**.
 3. Locate the volume and click the ellipsis ![Actions icon](../icons/action-menu-icon.svg "Actions").
 4. Click **Authorize Host**.
 5. To see the list of available IP addresses, select the **IP address** as the host type.
-Then, select the subnet where your host resides.
+Then, select the subnet where your host can be found.
 6. From the filtered list, select one or more IP addresses that can access the volume and click **Save**.

 ### SLCLI